-Recall our original question: is it true that every quasi-transitive graph G can be decorated with a non-trivial additional structure such that the graph G is still quasi-transitive if we restrict ourselves to automorphisms preserving the additional structure?
+Recall our original question: is it true that every quasi-transitive graph G can be decorated with a non-trivial additional structure such that the graph G is still quasitransitive if we restrict ourselves to automorphisms preserving the additional structure?
 We have considered two specific instances of this problem (Problems 1.1 and 1.2) and proved that each of them has a negative answer, even for Cayley graphs and graphs of bounded treewidth.
 The examples providing a negative answer to Problem 1.1 even rule out the existence of a non-trivial vertex-coloring that is periodic, which immediately rules out the existence of a number of other natural structures in graphs (any non-trivial vertex subset for instance) that would be periodic, in the same sense as before.

 The corresponding problem for edge-colorings or edge-subsets appears to be more difficult.
 We say that an edge-coloring of a graph G is trivial if for each connected component C of G, all the edges of C are assigned the same color.
+We also say that a graph is trivial if all its connected components contain at most one edge (note that every edge-coloring of a trivial graph is trivial).

 Problem 6.1.
-Is it true that every locally finite quasi-transitive graph has a periodic non-trivial edge-coloring?
+Is it true that every non-trivial locally finite quasi-transitive graph has a periodic non-trivial edge-coloring?

 Color reduction arguments also work for non-trivial edge-colorings.
 Consider a non-trivial edge-coloring c of a graph G. If a component C of G contains at least two edges, then c uses at least two different colors from C, say colors 1, 2.
-For every $e \in E(G)$ , let c'(e) = 1 if c(e) = 1, and c'(e) = 2 otherwise.
+For every $e \in E(G)$, let c'(e) = 1 if c(e) = 1, and c'(e) = 2 otherwise.
 Note that c' is non-trivial and only uses 2 colors.
 It follows that Problem 6.1 is equivalent to the following problem.

 Problem 6.2.
-It it true that every locally finite quasi-transitive graph has a periodic non-trivial edge-coloring with two colors?
+Is it true that every non-trivial locally finite quasi-transitive graph has a periodic non-trivial edge-coloring with two colors?

-Note that coloring the edges of G with two colors is equivalent to choosing a spanning subgraph H of G (say the spanning subgraph induced by the edges colored 1).
+Note that coloring the edges of G with two colors is equivalent to choosing a spanning subgraph H of G, by which we mean a subgraph of G with vertex set V(G) (that is, obtained from G by only removing edges).
+This can be seen by considering the spanning subgraph of G whose edges are all the edges of G colored 1 (note that this spanning subgraph possibly contains isolated vertices).
 So we can ask equivalently:

 Problem 6.3.
-Is it true that every locally finite quasi-transitive graph has a periodic non-trivial spanning subgraph?
+Is it true that every non-trivial locally finite quasi-transitive graph has a periodic non-trivial spanning subgraph?